No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 The Utah subreddit connects animal-identifying tweens and teens to meet up to do what therians do: “quadrobics’, the physical act of prancing about on all fours, at times in public.

-“Yep, that looks like my neighbor,” a Colorado mother declared, after viewing the video of the Mt.
-Nebo therian students, “The mask, the tail, running around barking at people, howling at the fence because there’s another dog (a real one) on the other side.”
+“Yep, that looks like my neighbor,” a Colorado mother declared to me, after viewing the video of the Mt.
+Nebo therian-identifying students, “The mask, the tail, running around barking at people, howling at the fence because there’s another dog (a real one) on the other side.”
 The mom of three took the neighbor’s kid Christmas shopping last year.
 “She was acting like this in Target,” she recounted.

 ‘Therians’ are often conflated with ‘furries’ but are distinct in identification and often engage in quadrobics, the act of moving on all fours.
 Many claim they ‘shift’ into their animal state.